ResursBank/ResursBank.github.io/docs/development/api-types/carddata.md

 # cardData
-## Hej hej hej
 The card payment specification data.
 Can be used for both card and account.

 > Only set one of CardNumber and Amount, both should never be